The Telco Insider Attack Spike

 The pandemic has only made us more dependent on these channels, and the arrival of 5G will only intensify this trend.
 Indeed, the combination of a massive shift to working from home with the more decentralized nature of 5G creates a perfect storm of new vulnerabilities that will serve to enable external and internal attackers alike.

-Earlier this year, telecommunications companies like and suffered major ransomware attacks that resulted in the massive theft of sensitive documents and the lockdown of thousands of workstations, respectively.
+Earlier this year, telecommunications companies like France-based Orange and Telecom Argentina suffered major ransomware attacks that resulted in the massive theft of sensitive documents and the lockdown of thousands of workstations, respectively.

 But these are attacks where the adversaries had to figure out a way inside.
 Potential malicious insiders already have authorized access to critical telco data.
 Why waste time figuring out a way to bust through the perimeter if you can get someone on the inside to help you get the valuable data you need?